-Already under Article 35 (3) (b) ECHR, the Court has been able to weed out applications which concerned cases in which "the applicant not suffered a significant disadvantage".1 Article 5 P15 will remove the requirement that the matter has been considered by a domestic court.2 In other words, applications which would otherwise be admissible and which concern actual human rights violations might in the future not be dealt with by any court because the damage suffered was not deemed great enough.
+Already under Article 35 (3) (b) ECHR, the Court has been able to weed out applications which concerned cases in which "the applicant not suffered a significant disadvantage".i Article 5 P15 will remove the requirement that the matter has been considered by a domestic court.ii In other words, applications which would otherwise be admissible and which concern actual human rights violations might in the future not be dealt with by any court because the damage suffered was not deemed great enough.
 While the Court has to establish reasonably objective criteria to make use of this provision, it has to be noted that this norm already has created a kind of carte blanche for what might be perceived as small human rights violations.
 But there is no guarantee that the 'broken windows' theory does not also apply to institutions such as human rights guarantees.
 Once small human rights violations go unpunished public officials might feel encouraged to ignore human rights in other cases as well.
 Given the high degree of respect enjoyed by the European Court of Human Rights, Article 35 para.
-3 (b)
+3 (b) ECHRiii already is an attempt to reduce the workload of the Court which can trigger future indifference to human rights violations.